-Just about everyone is complaining about the economic crisis and unemployment, and it’s no different in Argentina.
-But within the information technology sector, it can be easier to find employment in Argentina’s growing ‘silicon valley’ than in Europe, North America and Asia.
+Just about everyone is complaining about the economic crisis and unemployment the world over, and it’s no different in Argentina.
+But within the information technology sector it can be easier to find employment in Argentina’s growing ‘silicon valley’ than in Europe, North America and Asia.

 How to Land a Tech Job in Buenos Aires

 Trying to land a job if you are not already in Argentina could be an exercise in frustration and is not really worth the hassle.
 Without face-to-face contact you probably won’t get far, and it’s even less likely that you will get a job, but if you don’t want to risk moving to Argentina without a job, there is no harm in knocking on some virtual doors.

 Your quickest path to success is to bite the bullet, come to Argentina (with sufficient savings) and try your luck.

 Getting a job in Argentina is like anywhere else.
 You find it either by networking, or via jobs classified websites.
 The networking and ‘geek community’ is not nearly as vast in Buenos Aires as in London or San Francisco.
 The most notable exception is Palermo Valley.
 Their events, as well as the online community built around Palermo Valley, make a good starting point in developing new contacts.

 Not particularly IT-centric but worthwhile are events organized by Expat Connection.
 The BA Expats forum has some job openings posted from time to time and it’s a nice starting point to get a feel for life in Buenos Aires.

 Thanks to the demand for native English speakers, sometimes ads even appear on the Buenos Aires section of Craigslist.
 There are also a lot of local online job sites.
 One of the best for IT jobs is CompuTrabajo, which has hundreds of positions on offer at any one time.

 Hiring and Pay at Buenos Aires Tech Companies